computnik/computnik/README.md

 I spend my days with my hands in many different areas of full stack development from back end programming in [nodejs](https://nodejs.org/) to front end engineering with [react](https://reactjs.org/).

 I’m extremely passionate about full stack development all its forms and helping the community via some open source contributions.
-Aside from programming, I enjoy spending my time with my friends, watching TV Series, gaming, and travelling.
+Aside from programming, I enjoy spending my time with my friends, watching TV Series (Checkout my [TV-time profile](https://www.tvtime.com/en/user/1766332/profile)), gaming, and travelling.